talha131/onCrashReboot/content/Computer Literacy Study Guide/Operating System/40-Control Panel.md

 - Perform system recovery options to resolve critical issues.

 {{< callout type="info" >}}
-Fun Fact: The Control Panel has been a core feature in Windows operating systems since the release of Windows 2.0 in 1987, evolving over time to include more versatile tools.
+The Control Panel has been a core feature in Windows operating systems since the release of Windows 2.0 in 1987, evolving over time to include more versatile tools.
 {{< /callout >}}